Service Agreements

 |---|---|

-You can override the default and set a custom flexibility value for any agreement.
+You can always override the default and set a custom flexibility value for any agreement.

-Example: A quarterly agreement (90 days) due March 15th with a 28-day window means you can service anytime from February 15th to April 12th.
+Example: A quarterly agreement (90 days) due March 15th with a 7-day window means you can service anytime from March 8th to March 22nd — a focused two-week window that keeps your scheduling tight while still giving you room to coordinate with the customer.

 Window Dates